Q. When is Pre-Term?

 A. You can update this information via Penn InTouch.
 Once you log into your Penn InTouch account, via the menu on the left, select “Profile, Privacy & Emergency” and click on the address information to update.

 How will the MBA Program communicate important information before Pre-Term begins?

-Make sure that you set up your PennKey and Wharton accounts ASAP!
-Your Wharton e-mail will soon become the primary e-mail address by which we contact you.
-Please make yourself familiar with MBA GO, and frequently access the Onboarding Checklist to stay organized before your arrival to campus.
+Make sure that you have set up your PennKey and Wharton accounts ASAP!
+Your Wharton e-mail is now the primary e-mail address by which we contact you.

 - The MBA Program Office team will publish emails with important information, reminders, and policies throughout the summer.